 The Infotainment Center in your coach is an all-in-one system that offers dash radio, rearview monitor, and GPS capability for your travel convenience.

-This system also features SiriusXM[®] satellite radio, iPod, Bluetooth, USB connection, and CD/ DVD player.
+This system also features SiriusXM[®] satellite radio, iPod, Bluetooth, and USB connection.

-NOTE: As a safety feature, this system will not play DVD's unless the Parking Brake is set.
+NOTE: As a safety feature, this system will not play video's unless the Parking Brake is set.